-The School of Business and Entrepreneurship took 50 students to Berlin in March on a successful and inspiring four-day study tour.
+In 2019 50 students studying Business and Entrepreneurship went to Berlin in March on a successful and inspiring four-day study tour.
 First year degree students teamed up with a cohort from the Enterprise Society and MSc in Business Management to explore the city and its thriving entrepreneurial ecosystem.

 Groups visited a range of established and start-up businesses, including a curated concept shopping mall (Bikini Berlin), an agritech data company (365Farmnet), and an innovative surplus food retail outlet (Sirplus).